Nikon D5600 vs Z5

 It is notable that the Z5 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The D5600 lacks such a headphone port.

 Both the D5600 and the Z5 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the Z5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D5600 and Z5 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Nikon Z5 Manual.

 So how do things add up?
 Is the Nikon D5600 better than the Nikon Z5 or vice versa?
 The listing below highlights the relative strengths of the two models.